qulle/angular-13-dynamic-runtime-json-config/README.md

 # Angular 13 Dynamic Runtime JSON Config

 ## About
-The purpose of this repo is to be concise and only touch on the three topics mentioned in the bullet list below.
-It is not a complete guide to how a good Angular project should be structured.
-The topics covered are the following, how to:
+The purpose of this project is to document the installation, configuration and integration process of the following concepts.
+How to:

 1. use lazy-loaded-modules in the router.